-- Fig. 3.
+Fig. 3.
 Most contents of the original image are textures.
 Input 500×332 , output 250×332 .
-78.18% users favour our result. - A synthesis-enhanced image retargeting approach is proposed to ease unpleasant visual distortions caused by seam carving, warping or scaling to overall texels in T-regions.
-Thus, our approach can yield better results in terms of texture element (texel) shape and preservation of globally varying effect compared with related approaches.
+78.18 percent users favour our result.

+shape and preservation of globally varying effect compared with related approaches.

 To compare with the state-of-the-art image retargeting methods, we construct a new benchmark image set and conduct a user study to demonstrate the effectiveness of our framework.
-Different with the general RetagetMe benchmark, the images in our dataset all contain large and prominent textural regions.
+Different with the general RetagetMe benchmark, the images in our dataset all contain large and prominent textural contents.